kmcintyre/trickysmtpstandoff/README.md

 Experiment.
 All participants open single smtp connectin to each other and listen on port 25 for message.
 We're on.

-Any message (not connection - may add participants?) is kill switch, existing connections included.
+Any message (not connection - may add participants?) is kill switch, excluding/including existing participants.
+I like the idea of only the connections that started with participation entry.
+This way infrastructure is included.

 Any message is passed to other participants who die likewise to same message delivered and so on.